AugurProject/augur-core/README.md

    		if >period/2 submit Rnum and Votes[] for reporter check in consensus if they match, if not, no vote ballot (allow people to change votes and hash up until lock in residual change)
 	   	anti cheat provide p and randomNum mechanism steal deposit (will need to support snarks eventually)

-### Bugs:
-	# not allowing me to make a subbranch w/ same desc. but a parent which is a different subbranch (I have a suspicion the *only* thing getting hashed is the description and not the other metadata, causing this issue)